Abdulnaser98/qatar-world-cup-data-analysis/README.md

 ![alt text](https://github.com/Abdulnaser98/qatar-world-cup-data-analysis/blob/main/figure/6D446898-ACF3-44B6-8F86-70B294262E73.jpeg?raw=true)

-When the "main.py" file is run , three python files will be called: scraper.py ,data_cleanning.py,sentiment_analysis.py and Named_entity_recognition.py scraper.py is stored in the follwoing folder: ./code_base/data_extraction/scrapers and there is one scrpaer pytzhon file for each media outlet that can be used to extract the data from the three media outlets "The guardain", "BBC" and "Al jazeera" and when the data are extracted , they will be stored in the follwing folder: ./code_base/data_extraction/raw_data
+When the "main.py" file is run , four python files will be called: scraper.py ,data_cleaning.py,sentiment_analysis.py and Named_entity_recognition.py

+The first python that is called by the main.py is the scraper.py is stored in the follwoing folder: ./code_base/data_extraction/scrapers and there is one scraper python file for each media outlet that can be used to extract the data from the three media outlets "The guardain", "BBC" and "Al jazeera" and when the data are extracted , they will be stored in the follwing folder: ./code_base/data_extraction/raw_data

-The second python file that is called by the main.py is the data_cleaning.py that is used to clean the extraced raw data and then the cleaned data will be stored in the follwing folder: ./code_base/data_extraction/data_cleaned The third python file that is called by the main.py is the sentimetn_analysis.py that is used to conduct sentimet analysis on the cleadned data and the gebnerated sentimetn scores statistcs will be stored in the follwoing folder: ./code_base/evaluation
+The second python file that is called by the main.py is the data_cleaning.py that is used to clean the extracted raw data and then the cleaned data will be stored in the follwing folder: ./code_base/data_extraction/data_cleaned

+The third python file that is called by the main.py is the sentimetn_analysis.py that is used to conduct sentimet analysis on the cleaned data and the generated sentiment scores statistics will be stored in the follwoing folder: ./code_base/evaluation

 The fourth python file that is called by the main.py is the Named_Entitiy_recognition.py that is used to extract named entitties from the cleaned data for each media outlet and the resulted named entities will be stored in the folllwoing folder: ./code_base/evaluation/{medua_outlet}/NER